byIlsa/byIlsa/README.md

 ### Hi there 👋

+- OMG!
+Final Project commensing!
+Almost done with course
-- ~~Preparing~~ Finishing touches for third milestone project which will be an app, using Python and Flask.
+- ~~Preparing~~ ~~Finishing~~ touches for third milestone project which will be an app, using Python and Flask.

 - 🔭 I’m currently working on my second milestone project for the full stack web developer course from Code Institute!
 [WAY](https://github.com/byIlsa/WAY)    **Finished!**

-- 🌱 I’m currently learning Python and Flask
+- 🌱 I’m currently learning Python, Django and Stripe.

 - 👯 I’m looking to collaborate on (health care related) newbie projects.